spyoungtech/ahk/docs/README.md

 # Examples

 Non-exhaustive examples of some of the functions available with this package.
-Full documentation coming soon!
+For complete list of methods, check out the API docs in the [full documentation](https://ahk.readthedocs.io/en/latest)

 ## Mouse